 This page has general interest financial information with links to useful sites for more details.
 Note that links are opened in a secondary window.
-If you click a link and nothing happens it may be that the secondary window is covered by this one.

 There are lots of ways to deal with the cost of a college education.
 One important advantage of saving and investing is that it puts your money to work on the problem.